-Our application process varies slightly for domestic and international applicants but in general requires similar core elements including:
+Our application process varies slightly for domestic and international applicants but in general requires similar elements including:

 Note: Applicants who earned or are in process of earning degrees from universities outside of the United States must also have a course-by-course evaluation of their transcripts by an approved credential evaluator and have that report sent to our admissions office.
 Currently, the Fisher MAcc program accepts credential evaluations from ECE or WES.
 If you are submitting transcripts through WES, please ensure that you select the Fisher College of Business, not the Ohio State Office of Graduate Admissions, in order to ensure that we receive your materials as quickly as possible.

 Admission to the Fisher MAcc program is open to graduates with the equivalent of an accredited four-year U.S. bachelor's degree in virtually all areas of study: liberal arts, business, engineering, and other.